NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Desiak.md

 abilities_mid:
   - name: ""
   - name: "[[Actions/Reactive Strike|Attack of Opportunity]]"
-    desc: "`pf2:r`  **Trigger** A creature within your reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\nYou lash out at a foe that leaves an opening.
+    desc: "`pf2:r`  **Trigger** A creature within your reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\n* * *\n\nYou lash out at a foe that leaves an opening.
 Make a melee Strike against the triggering creature.
 If your attack is a critical hit and the trigger was a manipulate action, you disrupt that action.
 This Strike doesn't count toward your multiple attack penalty, and your multiple attack penalty doesn't apply to this Strike."

 attacks:
   - name: ""